lucky-media/tailwind-react-components/README.md

-This is a demo repo for our blog post on Small and reusable [Tailwind components with React](https://www.luckymedia.dev/blog/small-and-reusable-tailwind-components-with-react)
+This is a demo repo for our blog post on [Small and reusable Tailwind components with React](https://www.luckymedia.dev/blog/small-and-reusable-tailwind-components-with-react)

 ## Getting Started

-To install this project locally you will need Node (v14)+ installed.
+Node (v14)+ is required for a local installation of this project.

 ```bash
 npm install